douglasr/connectiq-samples/README.md

 Sample apps, libraries and code snippets for use with Garmin's Connect IQ SDK and the Monkey C programming language.

+NOTE: Although the repo may contain contributions from Garmin employees and/or from the Garmin forums, this repo is an "unofficial" repo of Connect IQ and Monkey C sample code/projects and nothing said or done here should be considered sanctioned by Garmin.

 ## Purpose & Goal
 The Connect IQ SDK contains a bunch of sample apps which allow you to quickly get started with